AiCEG/IoTModuleProject/README.md

 # IoT Module

-This is our Project of the IoT Module
+This is our Project of the IoT Module.
+We are collecting co2 data and counting the people in a room with image recognition.
+The goal is to gather data, build a ml model to predict how many people are in a room based on the co2 levels.

 # Document and Solution Overview